shafique18/Simulated-Self-Driving-Car/README.md

 1 - pytorch (python library) - open source machine learning library for Python

 2 - kivy - Python library for rapid development of applications
-            that make use of innovative user interfaces, such as multi-touch apps.
+            that make use of innovative user interfaces, such as multi-touch application.

 # first install Anaconda in your system